KB0001/Anomaly-Transformer/README.md

 2. Download data.
 You can obtain four benchmarks from [Google Cloud](https://drive.google.com/drive/folders/1gisthCoE-RrKJ0j3KPV7xiibhHWT9qRm?usp=sharing). **All the datasets are well pre-processed**.
 For the SWaT dataset, you can apply for it by following its official tutorial.
 3. Train and evaluate.
 We provide the experiment scripts of all benchmarks under the folder `./scripts`.
 You can reproduce the experiment results as follows:

-Here, I write other command in '.sh' documents, you can run them.
+Here, I write other commands in '.sh' documents, you can run them.

 ```bash
 bash ./scripts/SMD.sh